eimercooney/Three-Ideas/README.md

 Having a community with like-minded people sharing experiences can be a weight of people’s shoulders by expressing themselves or others read and feeling they are not alone.

 It will focus on self-help by providing the user with information and help teach them to develop more helpful ways in thinking.
-It will also take into consideration the users environment.

-Loneliness hurts us mentally and physically.
-It is something we all expericence because it is part of our human biolgy.
-Being social is part of our biology

 I would like to create something that would help people.
 Have an app like a friend that is there when ever you need it.
 Notifications to motitive someone.
 A friendly bot that would be able to coach someone to a better mental health.
+Having the app on a smart watch and connected to the health app on their phone the app would be able to make the users life better.
+The smart watch can track exercise, access breathing techniques and give the user a happy and motivational notification daily to raise happyiness.

 <b>Pros</b>